I just completed a year working for this newspaper while taking evening classes toward a degree. And boy are my arms tired

 In the news business, theres a pressure to get the story.
 Find the facts and look at them to find what no one else has.
 If that is not possible, then take the known facts and analyze them until something interesting shows.
-Dont worry, with a deadline, youll always find something to say.
+Dont worry, with a deadline, youll always find something

 In the academia of graduate level English, theres a fine interest in the process of getting to a truth.
 Discourse ranges from the structure of the novel to the progression of thought on a cultural level.
 If there is a lack of physical evidence, theres nothing like a good ol theory to keep you going through those dark hours of the night.

 Has the combination of the two, every day for the past months been grueling?
 Yes, but also enlightening.
 Working at the newspaper has forced upon me a better appreciation for detail.
 With the schoolwork, I have a wider range of ideas which I can find details about.
 Its a nice balance.